Managed IT Services: The Definitive Guide for Philadelphia Business

 While the cloud presents amazing opportunities for off-site backup, cloud based applications and more, the cloud can’t solve everything.
 Most businesses aren’t even aware that Microsoft doesn’t backup their mailboxes or calendars.
 Even Office 365 can be encrypted “in the cloud” and just because a vendor is cloud based, doesn’t mean they aren’t susceptible to the same attacks either.

 Today, MSP’s take the principles of the Cybersecurity Framework, HIPAA Risk Assessment, SOC II and work with you and your business to create real, practical and straight-forward backup and disaster recovery plans for not only the old physical threats of availability and outages, but the new world of cybersecurity threats and cloud scale.
-The results of a well-conceived and tested business continuity plan considers the inevitability of a breach, non-technical workarounds, independent software solutions and whatever else your business needs to ensure that your the 40% that makes it beyond the inevitable.
+The results of a well-conceived and tested business continuity plan considers the inevitability of a breach, non-technical workarounds, independent software solutions and whatever else your business needs to ensure that you’re the 40% that makes it beyond the inevitable.

 Training & Compliance: It’s the People Stupid